Many people fall victim to fraud each year. Read on to learn about four risks you should be aware of.

-The “dark web” is a digital underground with online sites, marketplaces, communities, and private forums where hackers, fraudsters, and cybercriminals operate and interact.
+The dark web is a hidden part of the internet that contains websites, marketplaces, communities, and private forums where hackers, fraudsters, and cybercriminals operate and interact.
 The types of information that can be found on the dark web include info from data breaches with other people’s account numbers, malware networks, and all types of personal information.

 This information is all for sale!
 Fraudsters have all sorts of strategies to get your information—Social Security numbers, bank account numbers, email passwords—and sell it on the dark web to the highest bidder.

 So what can they do with this information?
-Well, they can steal your identity, or create new identities and have the identification documents to go with it, in a manner of minutes.
+Well, they may steal identities or create fraudulent identities with supporting documents.
 Compromised card information can be used to create new cards, or credentials can be used online for unauthorized transactions.

 Malware can be purchased to infect your computers.
-Information is used to target individuals for a fraudulent scam and turn them into “money mules” (we’ll discuss that further in point #2 below).
+Information is used to target individuals for a fraudulent scam and turn them into “money mules” (more on that below).
 This is just a small sampling of what they can do.

 2. Money mules

-Another feature of interest is the concept of the “money mule.”
 Money mules are people who help scammers move stolen money, either knowingly or unknowingly.
-Think about that for a second: “unknowingly” means even honest, hard-working people looking for an extra buck could mistakenly get involved in helping with crime.
+Think about that for a second: “unknowingly” means even honest, hardworking people looking to earn extra money could mistakenly get involved in helping with crime.

 According to the Federal Trade Commission, “money mule scams” can happen in several ways.
 It often involves scams related to online dating, work-at-home jobs, or prizes.
 Scammers will want to send money to you, then ask you to send all or some of it to someone else.

 They often want you to use gift cards or wire transfers.
 Of course, they don’t tell you the money is stolen or that they’re lying about the reason to send it.
-And there never was a relationship, job, or prize: only a scam.
+The relationship, job opportunity, or prize is fake.
 If someone is asking you to take or send money, and you don’t know them very well…just don’t do it.
 This way, you can avoid being inadvertently involved in a crime.

 3. Common money-making scams